-Medical Research Council neurosciences and mental health research grants:
+Medical Research Council populations and systems medicine research grants:

-- are suitable for focused short or long-term research projects - can support method development or development and continuation of research facilities may involve more than one research group or institution.
+- are suitable for focused short or long-term research projects - can support method development or development and continuation of research facilities - may involve more than one research group or institution.

-We will fund projects lasting up to five years, although projects typically last 3 to 4 years.
+We will fund projects lasting up to five years, although projects typically last three to four years.
 If your project will last more than three years, you must justify the reason for this; for example, if you need time for data collection or follow-up.

 If your project will last less than two years, it must be for proof of principle or pilot work only.
-We expect proof of principle proposals to support high-risk or high-reward research by critically testing a key hypothesis or demonstrating feasibility of an approach that could lead to fundamentally new avenues of research.
+We expect proof of principle proposals to support high-risk and high-reward research by critically testing a key hypothesis or demonstrating feasibility of an approach that could lead to fundamentally new avenues of research.